 of Art History, presented by the Metropolitan Museum of Art, features art history timelines covering the period from 20,000 BC to the present.

-is a searchable database of book and article citations.
-This online bibliography is an important resource for researchers of vernacular architecture and material culture.
+Architecture Forum Bibliography is a public Zotero group of citations for books and articles.
+This bibliography is an important resource for researchers of vernacular architecture and material culture.

 History is a research guide maintained by the Women's Studies Librarian's Office of the University of Wisconsin

 World Quilts: The American Story is a multi-media guide produced by the International Quilt Study Center & Museum at the University of Nebraska-Lincoln.